 Myria is an expansive blockchain gaming ecosystem, comprised of a blockchain gaming hub and Myriaverse metaverse, underpinned by a full suite of Myria infrastructure.
 Myria will also offer B2B services to enable third-party studios and developers to onboard onto the Myria chain.

 Each update to the system state must be accompanied by a ZK Proof that ensures that the new state was derived by correctly applying a series of valid user transactions to the previous state.
-Once the proof is processed on the Ethereum blockchain the L2 block is instantly finalized.
+These proofs are then verified on Ethereum by a smart contract.
 The system state is represented using Merkle roots.

 Despite their production use ZK-STARKs proof systems are still relatively new, complex and they rely on the proper implementation of the polynomial constraints used to check validity of the Execution Trace.